Dean Goldfine: Coaching career

 In 2022, he became a traveling coach for professional player Ben Shelton.

 Playing career

 In high school, Goldfine played number one for Chaminade-Madonna College Preparatory School.
 Goldfine played varsity tennis at Texas A&M University from 1983 to 1987.
 In 1989, he reached a career-high ATP Tour singles ranking of 628.

 Personal

 In 2000, Goldfine launched the Pat Goldfine Tennis Pro-Am, a charity fundraiser for cancer research, in memory of his mother who died of breast and lung cancer.

-Goldfine resides in Hollywood, Florida, son Max and daughter Emma.
+Goldfine resides in Hollywood, Florida, with his two children.